Biography

 In 1969, MENC changed from being a department within the National Education Association to being an affiliate organization.
 This development, along with MENC's booming membership and growth in activity, called for a new headquarters outside of the NEA offices.
 Moody played a pivotal administrative role in MENC's National Building Fund Campaign, a drive to create a new headquarters in Reston, Virginia.
 Other important MENC members involved in the campaign were Louis Wersen (national chairman), Paul Van Bodegraven (head, board of overseers), and Richard Davis (state campaign organizer).
 The consulting firm Marts and Lundy were hired to assist with the fundraising, and William F. Ludwig acquired contributions from his music industry contacts.
 The building was completed in 1975 and remains the location of MENC's (now NAfME) headquarters.

-Moody departed MENC in October 1980 and in the following years retired to Mountain View, CA. He died on September 25, 1989, in Santa Clara, CA.
+Moody departed MENC in October 1980 and in the following years retired to Mountain View.
+He died on September 25, 1989, in Santa Clara, California.